 In the year of our Lord 2005, grand tradition turns out to be a blend of parking lots, apartment blocks, and a budget version of the Pazzi Chapel.

 But there's more on offer--something newer still.
-We're across the road from it, just to remind you of what this place looked like in the "Before" photo.
-Edge of the prairie, in other words.
+We're across the road from it and looking this way just to remind you of what this place naturally looks like.

 "Before" on the right; "After" on the left.

 I'd like to show you what's here, but, sorry, this is an exclusive community called Gaillardia, a play on the name Gaylord, which in fact is a corruption of Gaillardia.
 The Gaylords, whose fortune began with The Daily Oklahoman, were behind this eponymous development, though they've since moved on.